-Once there was a guy named Dennis Cahlo who was born on Staten Island New York in the year of 1977 to an Italian immigrant father and a Long Island born mother.
-He grew up dreaming of touring the world as a renowned musician.
-He did just that but without achieving the renowned part.
+…who was born on Staten Island New York in the year of 1977 to an Italian immigrant father and a Long Island born mother.
+He grew up dreaming of touring the world as a rock star.
+He did just that along with his band (and best friends) The Realistics.

 Along the crazy journey he took pictures with a camera his parents bought him.
 He photographed everything he saw.
 At some point he amassed a small kingdom of light meters, 35mm, and medium format cameras.
 With all that equipment he taught himself how to photograph things.
 People things.
 Animal things.
 Building things.
 He photographed all the time and eventually got really good at it.

-"Hey Dennis, I like your pictures.
+"Hey Dennis, I hear you pictures.
 Will you take photos of my face?"

 And here we are.